yaobinwen/robin_on_rails/misc/english/Vocabulary/Synonyms.md

 - urgent
   - imperative: extremely important or urgent
     - _It's imperative to act now before the problem gets really serious._
+- wander
+  - roam verb [ I + adv/prep, T ] to move about or travel, especially without a clear idea of what you are going to do
+    - _After the bars close, gangs of youths roam the city streets._
+    - _Once, long, long ago, buffalo roamed the West, filling the plains and canyons with the music of their thundering hooves and huffing breath._
 - worry
   - agitate: /ˈædʒ.ə.teɪt/ to make someone feel worried or angry
     - _What is the purpose of education?
 This question agitates scholars, teachers, statesmen, every group, in fact, of thoughtful men and women._